Join MRQ

 Body

-No matter how remote the location, difficult the search, or rough the conditions, our volunteers are the trusted and reassuring support we depend on in an emergency.
-Thanks to their skill and determination, thousands of Queenslanders lost or stranded at sea are safely returned home.
+No matter how remote the location, difficult the search, or rough the conditions, our volunteers are the trusted and reassuring support you can depend on in an emergency.
+Thanks to their skill and determination, thousands of lost or stranded boaties are safely returned home every year.

 Title